41ison/Binned_3D_plot/README.md

 The following function will extract binned retention time (min), precursor m/z, and intensity values ​​from the DIA-NN report and return a list containing the information needed to create a 3D plot.
 The reason I binned the data is because I couldn't find a workaround to plot many values ​​using R libraries like `graphics` or `GA`.
 If you know a way to do it, please let me know.

-you will need the tidyverse library appended.
 ❗I'm assuming you know how to import report.parquet into your R session and do all the necessary data wrangling.
 If you have trouble doing this step, you can check out the repository for an in-depth analysis of the report.parquet file [here](https://github.com/41ison/QC4DIANN).

+You will need the tidyverse library appended.

 ```r
 library(tidyverse)